APNewsBreak: Navy probing claims against war college leader

 “He has invited members of the staff to his office for afternoon drinks, setting his employees up to either comply because he’s the boss or uncomfortably decline his offer because they do not want to drink during the workday,” the staffers said in their complaint.

-Harley has also sent campuswide emails inviting people to his office for a game of Twister, in which players contort around one another on a mat, or for “free hugs (if desired).”
+Harley has also sent campuswide emails inviting people to his office for a game of Twister, in which players contort around one another on a mat, or for “free hugs (if desired ).”

 Workers called his often-rambling emails unbecoming of an admiral and said they left people wondering how Harley was spending his time and school resources.